Society of Women Engineers: Publications

-In 1951, only a year after the society was first established, the SWE began publishing the Journal of the Society of Women Engineers, which included both technical articles and society news.
+In 1951, only a year after the society was first established, SWE began publishing the Journal of the Society of Women Engineers, which included both technical articles and society news.
 In 1954, the journal was superseded by the SWE Newsletter, a magazine format that focused primarily on SWE and industry news.
 In 1980, it was again renamed, this time to US Woman Engineer.
 In 1993, the title was changed yet again to SWE, which remains its current periodical title, with the subtitle "magazine of the Society of Women Engineers".
 The fifth volume of SWE was published in 2011 to celebrate the society’s 60th anniversary and to explore SWE's history in more depth using its archives.
+The current SWE Magazine is published five times per year.